n00b69/woa-equuleus/guide/Polski/3-install.md

 > Jeśli poprosi Cię o podanie litery, wpisz literę dysku **WINEQUULEUS** (którą powinna być **X**), a następnie naciśnij enter.

 #### Tworzenie plików bootloadera systemu Windows
+> If any error shows up, such as "Failure when attempting to copy boot files", open `diskpart` again and assign any new letter to **ESPEQUULEUS**, then replace the letter `Y` in the next commands with the letter that you just added.
 ```cmd
 bcdboot X:\Windows /s Y: /f UEFI
 ```